OS2mo/os2mo-data-import-and-export/reports/README.rst

         {
             "mora.base": "http://localhost:5000",
             "mora.folder.query_export": "/opt/reports/"
-            "reports.org_name": "Testkommune",
-            "reports.pay_org_name": "Testkommune"
+            "reports.org_name": "Testkommune"
         }

-    Note that the organisation name and the payroll organisation name are identical.
-This will be the case for most customers, but some use a different payroll organisation, and thus we need to be able to specify this setting.
+    Note that ```reports.pay_org_name`` is *not* set in these settings.
+In this case, it will default to the organisation name.
+However, a few customers have a specific payroll organisation, so we need to be able to use the setting if necessary.

     Then, to generate all reports in CSV-format, simply call